Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification

 It is also worth mentioning that our proposed noisy synthetic data filter contributes an initial effort toward assessing the reliability of synthetic samples before being used in downstream diagnosis, and it can be seamlessly integrated into future large-scale quality-assessment pipelines.
 Ultimately, we suggest that synthetic data should complement rather than replace real clinical data, and its practical use relies on robust quality metrics, rigorous validation protocols, and appropriate regulatory oversight to ensure trustworthy and effective integration into medical AI workflows.

-We then discuss the limitations of \textit{\M}.
+We further discuss the limitations of \textit{\M}.
 First, the denoising diffusion implicit model (DDIM) sampling process is time-consuming due to the large inference steps.
 This limits the clinical practicality of \textit{\M} for fast and large-scale production.
 Second, in out-domain conditions, the proposed framework requires target domain data during generator training, which can be tough to obtain in advance in clinical practice.
-In future work, we will adopt fast-sampling strategies (e.g., AMED-Solver~\cite{zhou2024fast}) to better balance the trade-off between sampling time and sample quality.
-Besides, we will incorporate test-time adaptation methods~\cite{huang2023fourier,zhang2024unsupervised} to provide a more user-friendly tool for out-domain applications in clinical settings.
-Last, we will attempt to further extend the proposed method to segmentation and detection tasks~\citep{huang2025flip,tao2025enhancing} and work toward establishing a comprehensive benchmark suite tailored for medical sequence generative models.
+In future work, we will adopt fast-sampling strategies (e.g., AMED-Solver~\citep{zhou2024fast}) to better balance the trade-off between sampling time and sample quality.
+Besides, we will incorporate test-time adaptation methods~\citep{huang2023test,luo2023recon,huang2023fourier,zhang2024unsupervised} to provide a more user-friendly tool for out-domain applications in clinical settings.
+Last, we will further extend the proposed method to segmentation and detection tasks~\citep{huang2025flip,tao2025enhancing} and work toward establishing a comprehensive benchmark suite tailored for medical sequence generative models.